DARPA-ASKEM/terarium-docs/docs/datasets/index.md

     ---

-    None
+    - None

 -   :material-arrow-expand-right:{ .lg .middle aria-hidden="true" } __Outputs__

     ---

-    Dataset
+    - Dataset

 </div>

+???+ list "Add a dataset resource operator to a workflow"

+    - Drag the resource from the Datasets section of the Resources panel.

 ### What can I do with a dataset resource?

-Hover over the output of the Dataset resource and click :octicons-plus-24:{ title="Link" aria-label="Link" } to use the dataset as an input to one of the following operators.
+Hover over the output of the Dataset resource and click <span class="sr-only" id="link-icon-label">link</span> :octicons-plus-24:{ title="Link" aria-labelledBy="link-icon-label" } to use the dataset as an input to one of the following operators.

 <div class="grid cards" markdown>